-3.2 - Graduate Student Responsibilities and Acquisition of Clinical Skills skills.
+3.2 - Graduate Student Responsibilities and Acquisition of Clinical Skills

-- A. Follow and abide by the Department of Speech and Hearing Science Technical Standards and ASHA and OSHLA Codes of Ethics. - B. Follow through with preceptor feedback for all clinical practicum assignments. - C. Use resources provided in academic and clinical practicum classes to plan and administer clinical
+- A. Follow and abide by the Department of Speech and Hearing Science Technical Standards/Essential Functions and ASHA, AAA, and/or OSHLA/OAA Codes of Ethics. - B. Follow through with preceptor feedback for all clinical practicum assignments. - C. Use resources provided in academic and clinical practicum classes to plan and administer clinical skills. - D. Turn in all clinical documentation on time and in the manner requested by each Clinical Preceptor. - E. Keep lines of communication open by: - a.
+Responding in a timely manner to email, phone calls, and other means of communication with patients, their caregivers, and your Clinical Preceptors and Clinical Advisors

-- D. Turn in all clinical documentation on time and in the manner requested by each Clinical Preceptor. - E. Keep lines of communication open by: - a.
-Responding in a timely manner to email, phone calls, and other means of communication with patients, their caregivers, and your Clinical Preceptors and Clinical Advisors - b.
+- b.
 Informing Clinical Advisor and/or OSU SLHC Audiology Practicum Coordinator of any extenuating circumstances that may result in not being able to complete any aspect of the program - c.
 Inform the OSU SLHC Audiology Practicum Coordinator immediately of any issues or concerns at outside clinical practicum sites.